Finnish Housing, Conditions & Utilities

 You've found your apartment - now you have to furnish it!
 If you don't want to buy a household full of furnishings, you can rent furniture and appliances from a furniture rental service and take care of everything at once, quickly and easily.

-Furent: Tell Furent what you need and they'll arrange it for you, from a single appliance through to full furnishing - anywhere in Finland.
-You can select from Furent's supply of available furnishings and appliances, or specify your own choices and Furent will arrange them for you.
+Furent can fully furnish any apartment you wish, anywhere in Southern Finland.
+Specify the furnishings and appliances you require, and Furent will arrange them for you.
 Furent's service includes delivery and assembly, and pick-up when the rental period ends.
 Furniture rentals are available to private and corporate customers, short or long-term.
 All services are fully tailored to your needs and budget.